LavishSoftware/LS1-Platform-Specifications/Reference/IS-Uplink.md

 ### Methods
 - `ExecuteAtom[` `name` `,` ... [string](#type-string) `]`: Executes an atom with the given name in global- or script-scope (if a script is currently in context).
 Extra parameters are passed as parameters to the atom.
-- `RegisterEvent[` `name` `]`: Registers an event of &lt;name>
+- `RegisterEvent[` `name` `]`: Registers an event of <name>
 - `RegisterAlias[`???`]`
 - `LoadModule[`???`]`
 - `Eval[` `command` `,` [weakref](#type-weakref) `index:string` `]`: Evaluates the given command, directing any lines of output into an index:string
-- `RegisterEnum[` `typeName` `,` `bool` `]`: Registers a new enum and LavishScript Object Type with &lt;typeName>.
+- `RegisterEnum[` `typeName` `,` `bool` `]`: Registers a new enum and LavishScript Object Type with <typeName>.
 An optional second parameter controls whether the enum is flags, meaning that multiple values may be combined as part of the same value -- if not provided, the default is FALSE.
 After registering, value names can be added to the enum type via the Enum TLO
 - `LoadMetaScript[`???`]`
 - `LoadMetaScriptJSON[`???`]`